SwedbankPay/developer.swedbankpay.com/checkout/payment-menu.md

 }));
 ```

-This should bring up the Payment Menu in a Seamless View, looking something like this:
+This should bring up the Payment Menu in a Seamless View, looking like this:

 {:.text-center}
 ![Payment Menu with card payment opened][payment-menu-image]{:width="407" height="627"}